Reloaded-Project/Reloaded-II/Docs/DeveloperModGuide.md

 You may now start a new project.
 ![New Project](./Images/NewProject.png)

+(If the project(s) do not show up, this is a Visual Studio 2019 bug.
+Close Visual Studio, open the Visual Studio developer command prompt and run `devenv /updateConfiguration`.)

 ### 2. Update Mod Configuration and Image

 Once imported, update the `ModConfig.json` file with the relevant details of your project.
 You can either edit the `json` file by hand or generate one by creating a new mod in the launcher and copying it over.

 Then proceed to replace the mod preview image `Preview.png`.